Paraguay's president faces impeachment

 "This president announces that he is not going to present his resignation and that he will fully respect the constitution and the law to face the impeachment trial and its full consequences," Lugo said in a televised address.
 "There is no valid cause - neither legal nor political - to make me resign."

-If convicted on Friday by the Senate of the charge of failing to fulfill his duties by allowing social conflicts to escalate, Lugo would be removed from office.
+If convicted on Friday by the Senate of the charge of failing to fulfil his duties by allowing social conflicts to escalate, Lugo would be removed from office.

 Some critics accuse Lugo of being sympathetic to the peasant farmers who ambushed the police officers when they went to enforce an eviction order on a farm in the rural northeast.